What to do if You Suspect Your Cleaner is Stealing

-One way to check is to leave out a certain amount of money.
-Don’t leave it in an obvious place that makes it look like bait, but put it somewhere slightly out of the way yet easy to find.
+One way to check is to leave out a certain amount of money -- not in an obvious place that makes it look like bait, but somewhere slightly out of the way yet easy to find.
 Make sure you know exactly how much money there is.
 Do this when you know that only the cleaning person or staff will be home.
 Check the money after the staff is gone, before anyone else has had time to enter your home.

 Alternatively, if you want actual proof of the theft and to see who’s doing it, you can install surveillance cameras.
-These items are not too expensive and can be hidden in a variety of discreet locations.
+These cameras are not too expensive and can be hidden in a variety of discreet locations.
 However, you’ll need a minimal knowledge of computers and technology to set up the cameras.

-What to do Once You Have Proof
+What to Do Once You Have Proof

 Once you have proof that a cleaner or number of cleaners are behind the thefts, you have two possible courses of action: